tedorellana/learning/SAA-C03.md

 Is an on-demand, auto-scaling configuration for Aurora where the database automatically starts up, shuts down, and scales capacity up or down based on your application's needs.

 ### Amazon Relational Database Service (Amazon RDS) ###
-Is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
+- Is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
 It provides cost-efficient, resizable capacity for an industry-standard relational database and manages common database administration tasks.
 Do not support io2.

 ### Amazon Relational Database Service (Amazon RDS) for MySQL ###
 Is a fully managed, open source, relational database that makes it easier to set up, operate, and scale MySQL databases in the cloud.

-### Amazon Relational Database Service (Amazon RDS) ###
-- Is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
-It provides cost-efficient, resizable capacity for an industry-standard relational database and manages common database administration tasks.

 ### Amazon RDS proxy ###
 Allows you to automatically route write request to the healthy writer, minimizing downtime.